Are you looking to get your daily dose of celery?

 A centrifugal juicer (sometimes called vertical juicers) uses a spinning blade to chop up the produce.
 The spinning action pulls the produce towards the center of the juicer, where it’s then shredded and squeezed by a filter.

 The pulp is then ejected from the juicer while the celery juice is collected in a separate container.

 Centrifugal juicers typically also have a wider feeding chute to accommodate larger fruits.

-Centrifugal juicers are a decent celery juicer, work best with fruits (but not vegetables), and are a faster option than the slow masticating juicer.
+Centrifugal juicers are a decent celery juicer (even for celery stalks), work best with fruits (but not vegetables), and are a faster option than the slow masticating juicer.

 That said, centrifugal juicers are not as effective as a juice extractor, as they produce less juice yield from juice extraction.